PGE maintains rigorous safety guidelines for our employees’ and clients’ protection.

 “Safety around the clock” is an important company core value and as such, safety meeting attendance is part of each employee’s annual goals.
 Non-attendance will affect an employee’s annual evaluation.

 At Power Grid Engineering (PGE), we’re committed to protecting the health and safety of our employees, customers and the surrounding community.
 As such at PGE, we’ve established “Safety Around the Clock” as a company core value.
-Whether at work or at home, power plant safety remains a priority for PGE and is everyone’s responsibility.
+Whether at work or at home, safety remains a priority for PGE and is everyone’s responsibility.

 To successfully achieve this objective, we will continue to center our strategic focus on these key safety principles: